 First of all, it’s important to note what these masks are.
 According to the Food and Drug Administration, an N95 respirator is “a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.”
 A surgical N95 respirator, according to the Centers for Disease Control and Prevention (CDC), “is a NIOSH-approved N95 respirator that has also been cleared by the Food and Drug Administration (FDA) as a surgical mask.”
-These are the 10 etiquette rules you can now ignore because of COVID-19.

 What does N95 stand for?

 According to the National Institute for Occupational Safety and Health (NIOSH), there are different types of disposable particle respirators and an N95 respirator falls into that category.
 But what is a disposable particle respirator?
 According to the CDC, “Particulate respirators are also known as ‘air-purifying respirators’ because they protect by filtering particles out of the air as you breathe.
 These respirators protect only against particles—not gases or vapors.
 Since airborne biological agents such as bacteria or viruses are particles, they can be filtered by particulate respirators.”

 There are two separate factors in classifying a disposable particle respirator: how the mask filters air and how resistant the mask is to oil.
 The different ratings in place for respirators indicate how well the mask would protect against oils and are rated as N, R, or P. According to NIOSH, “respirators are rated ‘N,’ if they are Not resistant to oil, ‘R’ if somewhat Resistant to oil, and ‘P’ if strongly resistant (oil Proof).”